 Patients with periodontal disease are one and one-half to two times as likely to suffer a fatal heart attack and nearly three times as likely to suffer a stroke as those without periodontal disease.
 This association with heart disease is especially evident in patients under 50.

 It has been well established that diabetes predisposes patients to bacterial infections, including those affecting the oral cavity.
 Recent studies provide strong indications that periodontitis can make diabetes worse.
 Diabetics with severe periodontitis have greater difficulty maintaining normal blood-sugar levels.
 Treatment of periodontitis often leads to a reduced need for insulin.

-Dental researchers now recommend that periodontal inflammation must be treated and eliminated in all diabetic patients, especially because this treatment may significantly reduce the risk of injury to the retina and arteries, which are also common consequences of diabetes.
+Dental researchers now recommend that periodontal inflammation must be treated and removed in all diabetic patients, especially because this treatment may significantly reduce the risk of injury to the retina and arteries, which are also common consequences of diabetes.